eigenhombre/steelcut/README.md

 - Run tests and build sample project within Docker (`make docker`)
   - Do the above in the GitHub Actions CI system (see generated `build.yml`)
+  - Smoke-test all single features and all two-feature combinations to avoid obvious conflicts, e.g. symbol collisions.

 # Status